sgmurphy/wordpress-plugins/simple-banner/readme.txt

 This plugin makes it easy to display a simple announcement banner or bar at the top of your website.
 You can easily customize the color of the links, text, and background of the bar from within the settings.
 You can also customize to your heart's desire by adding your own custom CSS.
 There's also a fancy preview section within the settings so you can see your changes before you save them.

 = Now with multi-banner support =
 With Pro features you can display up to 5 separate banners on your site.
-Banners can be show simultaneously or plan weeks of banners by showing then consecutively.
+Banners can be shown simultaneously or plan weeks of banners by showing them consecutively.

 == Installation ==